 I’m drawn to the mountains, always.
 Certain ranges speak to me for tragic reasons, yet lift me up with strength in dark times.
 So often, travel plans within our own province includes them.

 Except this time.
 We’ve both spent over a decade of our adult years in Alberta, yet we’ve strived to see so little of it.
 And that’s what this trip was all about.

 The mountains, we knew, would be so crowded this time of year, with national parks being free to enter in celebration of Canada’s 150th anniversary since confederation.
-So instead, we picked up an RV in Edmonton and mapped a route heading east that included crossing many swaths of land that we had never visited before.
+So instead, we picked up an RV in Edmonton, double checked and ticked off our RV checklist and mapped a route heading east that included crossing many swaths of land that we had never visited before.

 And we took full advantage of the freedom that camping gave us; when possible, we avoided those campgrounds right within town limits.
 We pulled over to grill and dine on a whim.
 We put on extra kilometres in order to buy ourselves a bigger slice of nature (and quiet) and we were highly rewarded.

 Our quest on this trip was two-fold: to check out as many offbeat roadside attractions in rural Alberta as possible, as well as to challenge ourselves to determine if, as Albertans, we could enjoy camping as much if the mountains weren’t in view.